eaquin1/NaturalLanguageProcessing/README.md

 # Evaluating Articles with Natural Language Processing

-This project uses the the [AYLIEN Text Analysis API](https://aylien.com/text-api/) to implement Natural Language Processing (NLP) on news articles.
-Wikipedia states that:
+This project uses the [AYLIEN Text Analysis API](https://aylien.com/text-api/) to implement Natural Language Processing (NLP) on news articles.
+[Wikipedia](https://en.wikipedia.org/wiki/Natural_language_processing) states that:

 > Natural language processing (NLP) is a subfield of computer science, information engineering, and artificial intelligence concerned with the interactions between computers and human (natural) languages, in particular how to program computers to